ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.8.7 =
+* Removed unnecessary double call to showcategory function
+* Add option to Show category name to only show current category or to show all categories assigned to the link
+* Add option not to make category name a link even if link is assigned to category

 = 6.8.6 =
 * Added new link checker tool to find links without any category assigned
 * Hide category filter from link list if no categories defined